dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 2.4.7 =
+= 2.5.1 =
-2.4.7  <strong>Important:</strong> If you are using the VideoPost Add-On, please update it first before updating Mashshare! <a href="https://wordpress.org/plugins/mashsharer/changelog/" style="color:white;text-decoration: underline;">See the changelog!</a> It's recommended to test all plugin updates on a staging website first before installing them on a live site.
-(Use <a href="https://wordpress.org/plugins/wp-staging/" target="_blank" style="color:white;text-decoration: underline;">WP Staging</a> for creating a test site or any other prefered tool)
+2.5.1  <strong>Several tweaks, fixes and performance improvements!</strong> <a href="https://wordpress.org/plugins/mashsharer/changelog/" style="color:white;text-decoration: underline;">Complete Changelog!</a> It's recommended to test plugin updates on a testing website first before installing them on a live site.
+(Use <a href="https://wordpress.org/plugins/wp-staging/" target="_blank" style="color:white;text-decoration: underline;">WP Staging</a> for creating a test site or another plugin)